 The decorations and lights have come down, the sweet treats reduced to a few remaining crumbs, company has returned home, and the joy you felt spending time with loved ones over the holidays has been replaced with the blues.
-The post-holiday blues are a common experience.
-The holidays afford the opportunity for many more pleasurable experiences, within a compressed period of time, than we normally encounter in our day to day lives.
-We can feel a little sad once we return to our normal routines.
+It may be a common experience, but you don’t have to take it as a foregone conclusion.
+When you begin to sense the arrival of the blues, determine to take matters into your own hands.
 6 tips for coping with the post-holiday blues.

 Weddings.
 Holiday parties.
 Birthday celebrations.